-We know exposure to surgical smoke is hazardous to the patients as well as the perioperative team members.
-This comprehensive resource is intended to provide the most current, evidence-based resources to manage surgical smoke in the perioperative environment to protect patients and perioperative team members.
+Exposure to surgical smoke is hazardous to patients and perioperative team members.
+Access this collection of current, evidence-based resources to manage and remove surgical smoke in the perioperative environment.

 No responsibility is assumed by AORN, Inc. for any injury and/or damage to persons or property as a matter of products liability, negligence or otherwise, or from any use or operation of any standards, recommended practices, methods, products, instructions, or ideas contained in the material herein.
 Because of rapid advances in the health care sciences in particular, independent verification of diagnoses, medication dosages, and individualized care and treatment should be made.
 The material contained herein is not intended to be a substitute for the exercise of professional medical or nursing judgment The content in this publication is provided on an as is basis.

 TO THE FULLEST EXTENT PERMITTED BY LAW, AORN, INC. DISCLAIMS ALL WARRANTIES, EITHER EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE, INCLUDING BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT OR THIRD PARTIES RIGHTS, AND FITNESS FOR A PARTICULAR PURPOSE.